nobleschools/google-as-template/README.md

    4. Modify any of the remaining defaults if necessary (especially scopes)
 3. Run 'python google_as_manage.py create_project' to do an initial
    authentication and then push a starter script into your project directory.
+   A few notes:
-   If the authentication doesn't work via your local browser, you might need to specify a command line option.
+   - If the authentication doesn't work via your local browser, you might need to specify a command line option.
+   - Depending on what you've done before, you might need to enable the specific APIs in you Google account.
+If this occurs, the script will prompt with an error message indicating the URL to do so.

 4. Run 'python google_as_manage.py pull_scripts' to copy the Google Drive scripts into your local scripts folder for inclusion into version control.